 The Henri Martin Museum

 What do the Capitole de Toulouse, the Élysée and the Lot Prefecture have in common?
 Henri-Martin, post-impressionist painter, who designed the sets in all these places.
-He had chosen to set up his workshop in the Lot, at Labastide-du-Vert, near Cahors.
+He had chosen to set up his studio in the Lot, at Labastide-du-Vert, near Cahors.
 It is therefore quite natural that the City of Cahors created a museum in his honor.
 Nature and light combine to offer the public ideal conditions for visiting.
 52 paintings make up the Henri-Martin Collection.
 But the museum will be much more than the showcase of his works.
 Will also be exhibited monumental archaeological pieces, evoking Divona Carducorum, the Gallo-Roman name of Cahors and, further on, the medieval history of the city.
 Finally, Léon Gambetta, a native of Cahors, will also be honoured, through the history of ideas and the Third Republic.

 In short, a visit full of surprises, which will take you back in time, interactively (we won't tell you everything, it would be too easy).

 Follow the meanders of the Lot, take a leap into history and here you are in front of the largest work of street art in Europe!
-The artist Didier Chamizo has reinterpreted the history of wine and the vineyard of Cahors from Adam and Eve to the present day on a fresco 120 meters long and 6 meters high.
+The artist Didier Chamizo has reinterpreted the history of wine and the vineyard de Cahors from Adam and Eve to the present day on a fresco 120 meters long and 6 meters high.